in-toto/in-toto/doc/source/installing.rst

 These are:

 - `OpenSSL <https://openssl.org>`_ used to generate and verify RSA signatures, and to export and verify signatures created with GPG.
-- `GPG <https://gnupg.org>`_ if you plan on generating GPG signatures (verifying works without GPG).
+- `GPG <https://gnupg.org>`_ if you plan on generating PGP signatures (verification works without GPG).

 Installing from Source
 ----------------------

-If your system doesn't yet provide in-toto, you can also install it from the source.
+If your system doesn't provide in-toto, you can install it from the source.
 To do so, you will need the following dependencies:

 - `OpenSSL <https://openssl.org>`_
 - `python-cryptography <https://cryptography.readthedocs.io>`_